Maple Pecan Toasted Granola (Low FODMAP)

 4 cups rolled oats (gluten free if you're sensitive to gluten)

-1/2 cup unsweetened coconut flakes (moderate FODMAP but per serving contributes a minimal amount)
+1/2 cup unsweetened coconut flakes (moderate in FODMAPs but per low FODMAP per 1/2 cup serving of granola)

 1/2 cup ground flaxseed